The Center Conjecture for thick spherical buildings: Introduction

-If $K$ is a convex subcomplex of a reducible building $B=B_1\circ\dots\circ B_k$, then $K$ decomposes as a spherical join $K=K_1\circ\dots\circ K_k$ where $K_i\subset B_i$ is a convex subcomplex for $i=1,\dots,k$.
+If $K$ is a convex subcomplex of a reducible building $B=B_1\circ\dots\circ B_k$, then $K$ also decomposes as a spherical join $K=K_1\circ\dots\circ K_k$ where each $K_i\subset B_i$ is a convex subcomplex for $i=1,\dots,k$.
 Thus, the Center Conjecture easily reduces to the case of irreducible buildings.
-For irreducible buildings of classical type (i.e. $A_n$, $B_n$ and $D_n$) the Center Conjecture was shown in \cite{MuehlherrTits}.
-The proof uses the incidence-geometric realizations of the corresponding different types of buildings.
+For irreducible buildings of classical type (i.e.\ $A_n$, $B_n$ and $D_n$) the Center Conjecture was shown by M\"uhlherr and Tits \cite{MuehlherrTits}.
+The $F_4$-case was announced by Parker and Tent in a talk in Oberwolfach \cite{ParkerTent_conv}.
+In both cases the arguments are based on the incidence-geometric realizations of the corresponding different types of buildings.

-Our approach is of differential-geometric nature, using methods of the theory of metric spaces with curvature bounded above.
-The cases of buildings of type $F_4$ and $E_6$ are settled in \cite{LeebRamos}.
+Our approach to this problem is of differential-geometric nature, using methods of the theory of metric spaces with curvature bounded above.
+It develops further the techniques in \cite{LeebRamos} where the cases of buildings of type $F_4$ and $E_6$ were settled.

 The main result in this paper is: